|

 Menopause

-is more of a milestone (if you want to call it that) versus a stage.
+is more of a milestone (if you want to call it that) versus a stages of

 This is the point in time when you have gone 12 consecutive months